Boston University Majors

 Boston University vs. Boston College

 First, let’s take a look at a general comparison of Boston University to Boston College.
-Both schools are private institutions in Boston with an acceptance rate in the teens%, which is highly selective.
-The Boston College acceptance rate was 19% for last year, compared to BU’s 14%.
+Both schools are private institutions in Boston with an acceptance rate in the teens, which is highly selective.
+The Boston College acceptance rate was 16.7% for last year, compared to BU’s 19%.
 However, Boston College has about half the undergraduate population of Boston University.
 As for tuition, both schools have comparable costs.
-In 2021, students at Boston University paid about $63,000 in tuition and fees compared to about $65,000 at Boston College.
+For the 2023-24 school year, students at Boston University will pay about $63,798 in tuition compared to about $66,410 at Boston College.

 Boston College also has some of the best college majors ranked in the nation.
-Their top five majors include Accounting (#4), Communication (#3), Marketing (#3), Philosophy (#4) and Sociology (#4).
+Their top five majors have recently included Accounting (#4), Communication (#3), Marketing (#3), Philosophy (#4), and Sociology (#4).
 Other undergraduate degree programs ranked in the top 15 are English (#11), Finance (#7), History (#13), Mathematics (#9), and Psychology (#8).
 In short, the top Boston University majors overlap with top Boston College majors.

 For more insight into the differences between Boston College and Boston University, check out our webinar panel on the subject.
 BC and BU current students and alums share experiences at each school.
 You can also see CollegeAdvisor’s guide on How to Get Into Boston College.